Crazy Taxi: Crazy Taxi

-Crazy Taxi (console)

 The console/home version of Crazy Taxi was released for the Dreamcast on January 24, 2000.
 The Dreamcast and the cabinet arcade version share nearly identical processing hardware, and porting the game to the home console was only made difficult due to the limited internal memory size on the Dreamcast.
 Sega used Crazy Taxi to show the power of the Dreamcast's graphical processor, capable of maintaining 60 frame/s throughout play.
 In addition to the arcade map, this version included the San Francisco-themed city (entitled "Original"), as well as additional mini-games ("Crazy Box") that can be used to hone the player's taxi handling skills.
-The new map, much larger than the arcade version, was designed to let the player experience the feeling of "being lost" and allow for exploration, something that could not be done on the arcade version, as well letting "the player enjoy all 3 dimensions".
+The new map, much larger than the arcade version, was designed to let the player experience the feeling of "being lost" and allow for exploration, something that could not be done on the arcade version, as well as letting "the player enjoy all 3 dimensions".

 Once Sega left the hardware market, other companies began to take up some of the franchises, including Crazy Taxi.
-Acclaim brought the game to the PlayStation 2 on May 21, 2001 and GameCube on November 18, while Activision and Strangelite ported the game to the PC in 2002; only the PlayStation 2 port was more successful than the Dreamcast version, and the rest didn't do as well.
+Acclaim brought the game to the PlayStation 2 on May 17, 2001, and GameCube on November 18, while Activision and Strangelite ported the game to the PC in 2002; only the PlayStation 2 port was more successful than the Dreamcast version, and the rest didn't do as well.
 The Dreamcast version of Crazy Taxi was also playable through emulation via GameTap on PC systems.